 A Guide to Buying Patio Doors

 Hoping to connect the indoors with the outside by getting sliding patio doors?
-This design option is a great way to bring more light into your home and make your space more inviting.
+This design option is a great way to bring more light into your home, make your space more inviting, and show off a thriving lawn or garden.
 Find out what to look for to determine which sliding patio doors are best for your home.

 If you’re looking to install a sliding patio door, there are many options to consider.
 Do you want doors that are energy efficient?
 What material do you want to use for the door frame?
 Wood, steel, fiberglass, vinyl, and aluminum each have their benefits.
 Read more to figure out which patio door is best for your home.

 - Wood—Elegant, traditional style, more expensive relative to other materials

 - Vinyl—Inexpensive and cost-efficient, but extreme temperature shifts can cause cracks